-Certificate: After students have completed all of these requirements within three years from the date of acceptance into the program, they will be awarded the certificate as long as they remain in good academic standing in their home department.
+Certificate: After students have completed all of these requirements within three years from the date of acceptance into the program, they will be awarded the Certificate upon completion of the degree program in their home department.

 Competitive Stipend: Students who have completed the requirements for the Certificate may compete for one of the Center’s annual one-time stipends of $5000.
 The Center may make up to ten awards each academic year, and students may receive the stipend before completion of the degree program in their home department.
 The Center will award competitive stipends at the end of each academic year on the basis of the quality of the awardees’ academic performance in the four required seminars, the quality of their participation in the annual Colloquium, and other evidence of scholarly distinction in activities related to the Center’s mission (such as the presentation of conference papers, publications, and the like).

 Students who are presenting papers or lectures at academic conferences or the equivalent may apply for up to 500 dollars to help defray the costs associated with presenting their research, which must be directly related to the Center’s mission.
 Students should apply by submitting a one page single-spaced abstract of the research to be presented, proof of the paper’s acceptance and the venue of presentation, and a brief budget outlining expenses related to presenting the research.
 Students are limited to one award within a twelve-month period and should inform the Center at the time of application of other sources of support received or applied for in connection with the same presentation.
 Please contact 3CT for deadline dates for both Fall/Spring semester.

 *Awards are competitive, and students who are in the process of completing the requirements for the Certificate will be given priority.